RyanChew1/ResponderZero/README.md

 # ResponderZero
 App that will allow trained first responders in the area to get to an emergency faster than first responders that are dispatched.
+In the case of a medical emergency, we know the faster a first responder can get there the better.
+However, it takes time for dispatched first responders to arrive at an emergency.
+This app will ping all nearby first responders near the emergency to allow for faster treatment.